Hello friends, Coach Tyler is here to help you become fitter, healthier, and more alive!

 How to Become a Group Fitness Instructor

-A common misconception is that being a group instructor is simply a matter of applying your PT knowledge to a bunch of people at the same time.
+A common misconception is that being a group instructor is simply a matter of simultaneously applying your PT knowledge to a bunch of people.

 This couldn’t be further from the truth.

 Being a group instructor requires a total shift from what you normally would do with face-to-face clients.